 Small talk is important

-When she answers, you can proceed talking about whatever you like.
-About the city you’re in, how long she’s been working there, about music, sports, pets and animals — it doesn’t matter.
+When she answers, you can proceed to talk about whatever you like.
+About the city you're in, how long she's been working there, about music, sports, pets and animals -- it doesn't matter.
 Just regular, normal small talk.

 Elaborate on her answers to your questions, expand those topics and you’ll never run out of things to say.